digitalrebar/doc/development/workflow.rst

 along with other builds that may add other barclamps to add extra capabilities.

-Builds how a specific product in a release is built and what it includes.
+Builds are how a specific product in a release is built and what it includes.
 It includes references to barclamps, and any build-specific metadata and infrastructure.